Sandra Bullock Is Slated To Play A Badass Politician In New Movie

 Davis eventually attended Texas Christian University on an academic scholarship, then went on to get her J.D. from Harvard.
 Her story is both empowering and inspiring, and Bullock excels at playing real-life characters (her role in The Blind Side earned her an Oscar).

-Let's hope this project finds a director Bullock likes sooner rather than later, because I'm already clamouring to see Let Her Speak.
+Let's hope this project finds a director Bullock likes sooner rather than later, because I'm already clamoring to see Let Her Speak.

 Advertisement